rdforrest/LoRa-TX-RX-Test-458MHz/README.md

 # LoRa-TX-RX-Test
 Very simple and basic software to enable testing of LoRa modulation system for model submarine use at 458 MHz.
 This has NOT been tested in a model sub as yet because of the Covid lockdown.
 Only 6 channels and 4 times a second refresh rate used to provide a minimalistic control system for test purposes only.
 Has a failsafe which is activated after 10 seconds of no signal.
+The failsafe values are set in the software.
 Uses standard defaults for RadioLib but with Frequency set to 458.75 and Bandwidth set to 62.5kHz for the UK (Thanks to Simon H for the suggestion.
 Edit SX1278.h file in src/modules in RadioLib to set this.)
 Thanks to Jonathan Askey for suggesting and providing the accurate ppm reader.
 (The simpler ppm routine by David Vella gives an interrupt clash.)
 SX127x/RFM9x - LoRa modem